nest/nest-simulator/doc/model_details/exact-integration.rst

 Solving it with exact integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With exact integration these costly computations can be avoided.
+With exact integration, these costly computations can be avoided.

 Restrictions to :math:`g`
 ------------------------